towolf/towolf.github.com/docs/DownloadPsychtoolbox.markdown

 http://subversion.apache.org/packages.html\#windows
 http://www.wandisco.com/subversion/download\#windows

-Install the Subversion client on your machine by double\-clicking the installer and following the instructions.
+Install the Subversion client on your machine by double-clicking the installer and following the instructions.
 After installation of the Subversion client, you will need to exit and restart Matlab or Octave, so it can find the new subversion executable.
 In many cases it may be neccessary to even reboot your computer after installation of subversion.
-Btw. you should avoid to install the client into a path that contains blanks/spaces/white\-space as this can lead to download failures in some cases, e.g., 'C:\\Program Files\\...' may be bad because there is a blank between the "Program" and "Files".
+Btw. you should avoid to install the client into a path that contains blanks/spaces/white-space as this can lead to download failures in some cases, e.g., 'C:\\Program Files\\...' may be bad because there is a blank between the "Program" and "Files".